Radiology-Morrison-lab-UCSF/MRtrix3Tissue/README.md

       run the `set_path` script provided:

-            $ ./set_path
+            ./set_path

       or edit the startup `~/.bashrc` or `/etc/bash.bashrc` file manually by adding this line:

-            $ export PATH=/<edit as appropriate>/mrtrix3/bin:$PATH
+            export PATH=/<edit as appropriate>/MRtrix3Tissue/bin:$PATH

     * C shell:

       edit the startup `~/.cshrc` or `/etc/csh.cshrc` file manually by adding this line:

-            $ setenv PATH /<edit as appropriate>/mrtrix3/bin:$PATH
+            setenv PATH /<edit as appropriate>/MRtrix3Tissue/bin:$PATH

 4. Test installation:

     Command-line:

-        $ mrconvert
+        mrinfo

     GUI:

-        $ mrview
+        mrview

-## Keeping MRtrix3 up to date
+## Keeping MRtrix3Tissue up to date

-1. You can update your installation at any time by opening a terminal in the mrtrix3 folder, and typing:
+1. You can update your installation at any time by opening a terminal in the MRtrix3Tissue folder, and typing:

         git pull

         ./build

 2. If this doesn't work immediately, it may be that you need to re-run the configure script: